Entering a building without

 “buildings” can include all sorts of structures, even cars.

 The crime of trespassing is committed by going onto property, usually property that belongs to someone else, without permission.
 But can people ever be charged and convicted of a crime for going onto their own property without permission?
-You might be surprised to learn that in most states, in certain

 Almost any item that could be used to force entry into a building or pick a lock can be a burglar’s tool if a person possesses the item with the intent to use it to commit burglary or some other crime.
 Many, but not all, states have laws against burglar’s tools (also called burglary tools or burglarious